Denis Suárez: Villarreal

 On 29 August 2015, Suárez completed a transfer to Villarreal for an undisclosed fee, signing a four-year contract which includes a buy back clause.

 Return to Barcelona

 On 4 July 2016, Barcelona announced the return of Suárez after exercising the buy back clause.
 Barcelona paid €3.5 million and Suárez signed a four-year contract, with an option of a further year depending on the number of appearances.
 In his first season, Suárez managed only 12 La Liga starts.

 Arsenal (loan)

 On 30 January 2019, Arsenal signed Suárez on loan until the end of the 2018–19 season.

 Celta Vigo

-On 30 June 2019, Suárez signed a four-year deal to return to Celta Vigo, for a €16 million fee.
+On 30 June 2019, Suárez signed a four-year deal to return to Vigo, for a €16 million fee.

 At the start of the 2022–23 season, after falling out with the club's president, Carlos Mouriño, Suárez was excluded from the first team for the rest of the campaign.